JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 # Utility enabled State Tree

-The Utility AI State Tree is just two nodes: `UtilityAISTRoot` and `UtilityAISTNode`.
-Together they enable you to create hierarchical state machines with a similar node structure and state selection to a Behaviour Tree.
-The Utility AI State Tree nodes are utility-enabled, which means that if desired, the node selection for a state can be done by using UtilityAIConsideration nodes or resources.
-Alternatively a `on_enter_condition()` method can be defined for the State Tree nodes for the selection.

 A StateTree is a state management structure that is a hybrid of a behaviour tree and a hierarchical state machine.

+The Utility AI GDExtensions State Tree is just two nodes: `UtilityAISTRoot` and `UtilityAISTNode`.
+The State Tree nodes are utility-enabled, which means that if desired, the node selection for a state can be done by using UtilityAIConsideration nodes or resources.
+Alternatively a `on_enter_condition()` method can be defined for the State Tree nodes to define the selection logic.

-When the tree is *ticked* for the first time, a set of active states is selected by evaluating the child nodes of the root node, and the childs of the child nodes, until a *leaf node* is found that can be activated.
-All the State Tree nodes from the root node all the way down to the leaf node are then considered as "active".
+When the tree is *ticked* for the first time, a set of active states is selected by evaluating the child nodes of the root node, and the childs of the child nodes, until a *leaf node* is found that can be activated (i.e. its `on_enter_condition()` returns true or utility-based evaluation selects it as the highest-scoring node).
+All the State Tree nodes from the root node all the way down to the found leaf node are then considered as "active".
 On subsequent calls to the root node `tick()` method, all the active nodes are ticked in top-to-down order from the root to the leaf node.
 This allows you to create a hierarchy of states with shared logic on the top-level nodes and more specific logic on the leaf nodes.
+You can select the child node evaluation method for each State Tree node by setting the `child_state_selection_rule` property.

 User-defined methods `on_enter_condition(user_data, delta) -> bool`, `on_enter_state(user_data, delta)`, `on_exit_state(user_data, delta)` and `on_tick(user_data, delta)` can be defined to create your custom state activation and handling logic.